meysubb/meysubb.github.io/_posts/2017-3-26-getting_betteR.md

 That paved the way for me to use R for my master's thesis.
 Now, I use R for a variety of things.
 I use python as well, mostly for web scraping currently.
 Hopefully, that'll change.
 But this is more about the evolution of my R knowledge.
 So let's get to it.

 For the past two years, I've created an NCAA stat visualizer.
-(Hopefully, in the near future I can provide predictions for any potential match-up.)
+(In the near future I will try to provide predictions for any potential match-up.)
 The stat visualizer has been handy when filling out brackets.
 One of the most time intensive processes in this yearly project, is data cleaning and manipulation.

 I'll highlight a handful of useful R tips including, **proper list usage, vectorization, tidyverse libraries, and foreach parallelization**.
 I picked these specific topics, as that's what I've found myself using often when coding in R.